ds-civic-data/counting-the-homeless/Project Proposal/Project-Proposal.md

 Our client/stakeholders and their contact information- Antoinette Pietka, Bimal Rajbahandary, Anna Plumb, other possible contacts <https://www.portlandoregon.gov/inr_view.cfm?id=241> , <http://nlihc.org/involvement/local/state/OR>

-POSSIBLE DATA SOURCES -&gt; <https://www.huduser.gov/portal/datasets/cp.html#2006-2014_data> <http://nlihc.org/library/research> <https://slack-redir.net/link?url=http%3A%2F%2Fwww.csh.org%2Fwp-content%2Fuploads%2F2013%2F08%2FEstimating-the-Need.pdf> <https://public.tableau.com/profile/oregon.housing.and.community.services#!/vizhome/InformationDashboardPITCount_1/Point-in-TimeCount> the excel stuff on my computer
+POSSIBLE DATA SOURCES -&gt; <https://www.huduser.gov/portal/datasets/cp.html#2006-2014_data> <http://nlihc.org/library/research> <https://slack-redir.net/link?url=http%3A%2F%2Fwww.csh.org%2Fwp-content%2Fuploads%2F2013%2F08%2FEstimating-the-Need.pdf> <https://public.tableau.com/profile/oregon.housing.and.community.services#!/vizhome/InformationDashboardPITCount_1/Point-in-TimeCount> the excel stuff on Ryan's computer

-check percentage of people who arrived recently anyway to check for people in both samples we want to control for price of housing prices and minimum wage
+check percentage of people who arrived recently any way to check for people in both samples we want to control for price of housing prices and minimum wage spending, as a function of minimum wage housing price etc etc something about economies

 Describe the data - Source with citation -&gt; - Data structure / size -&gt; - Observational unit -&gt; individuals - Types of variables -&gt; - Confidentiality/privacy concerns -&gt; people can be identified as homeless and that affect their . ethical conerns of building a model